Home / Projects / Ripple Effect

 The Ripple Effect

-The Ripple Effect project is a national, grower-led project designed to improve water security, biodiversity, and climate resilience for Australian farmers.
+The Ripple Effect project is a national, grower-led project improving on-farm water security, biodiversity, and climate resilience for Australian farmers, with dams as a central focus.

-The project will guide growers towards multifunction water infrastructure that enhances and provides future biodiversity and carbon market opportunities while enhancing water security and quality.
+The project will guide growers towards multifunctional water infrastructure that enhances and provides future biodiversity and carbon market opportunities while improving water security and quality.

 Demonstration sites across Australia will support accelerated adoption of best-practice water management, to increase biodiversity and reduce emissions, strengthening farm water security, productivity, and sustainability.

-Led by GGA, the project consortium includes the University of Western Australia, the Australian National University, the University of Adelaide, the University of Southern Queensland, and RMIT.
+Led by the Grower Group Alliance, the project consortium includes key academic and research institutions across Australia, including; the University of Western Australia, the Australian National University, the University of Adelaide, the University of Southern Queensland, and The Royal Melbourne Institute of Technology (RMIT).

 All eight national Drought Resilience Adoption and Innovation Hubs have pledged to support the